 For parents, the kinesthetic dam takes its simplest and most essential form.
 The child needs to move — not because movement is exercise, not because movement is healthy, but because movement is how cognition develops.
 The child who climbs a tree is learning something about gravity, about balance, about the relationship between effort and height, about the assessment of risk and the experience of fear managed through competence — learning all of this kinesthetically, in a way that no screen-based experience can replicate.
 The parent's task is not to eliminate screens but to ensure daily kinesthetic richness sufficient to maintain the bodily foundation on which cognitive development depends.
 For educational institutions, the implications are more radical: the standard classroom, in which students sit at desks for hours receiving cognitive content through language, is a kinesthetic desert, and AI-augmented classrooms are more extreme kinesthetic deserts still.

 The concept is Sheets-Johnstone's implicit extension of her framework, made explicit here as a bridge between her embodied cognition argument and Segal's institutional beaver metaphor.
-The explicit formulation as 'kinesthetic dams' is developed in this volume as a structural counterpart to the institutional dams Segal calls for in The Orange Pill.
+The explicit formulation as 'kinesthetic dams' is developed in this volume as a structural counterpart to the institutional dams Segal calls for in You On AI.

 Cognitive infrastructure, not wellness.
 Kinesthetic practices are conditions of good thinking, not optional amenities, and must be built into the structure of work rather than offered as perks.